 Nutrition and Diet

-Any senior horse that is currently overweight or underweight will require changes to their feeding regime prior to Winter.
+Any senior horse that is currently overweight or underweight will require changes to their feeding regime before Winter.
 Both weight issues are detrimental to a senior horse’s health and comfort.
 An underweight horse will struggle to regulate body temperature, while obesity damages joints.

 Together with your veterinarian, you should develop a Winter feeding regime for your senior horse.
 Their diet should be formulated to maintain optimum body condition and provide warmth throughout Winter with quality roughage sources that can be easily chewed and digested.